neon-bindings/rfcs/text/0000-jsbox.md

 The `JsBox` API is not entirely safe.
 It relies on the user only passing N-API externals created within that Neon library.
 Passing an external created by another library, potentially even another neon library, is _undefined behavior_.

-It is *not* undefined behavior to attempt a value that is not an external as a `JsBox`.
-This will fail predictably.
-It **is** undefined behavior to downcast a non-`JsBox` externally because the pointer will be treated as if it is one.
+Attempting to downcast a `JsValue` that is not an external will fail predicably.
+However, attempting to downcast an external created by another native library **is** undefined behavior.
+This is due to a limitation in n-api.

 Progress is being made to add a [tagging feature](https://github.com/nodejs/node/pull/28237) to more safely unwrap externals.
-It would allow Neon to tag externals with an id that uniquely identifies that module to safely prevent downcasting if they are unrecognized.
-It should be incorporated into future designs; however, it is not included in this proposal.
+It would allow branding externals with a tag that uniquely identifies the module that created them.
+If available, it should be used in the implementation; however, it could be added later to close the safety hole.

 ##### Rust